seunboy1/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
 This repository contains implementations of popular data structure and algorithms in journey towards mastering DSA.
 It also contains solution of multiple leetcode questions.
-I'll will be constantly updating this repository through out my journey.
+I'll be constantly updating this repository through out my journey.
 So stay 👀

 ## Future Plans